terryTrojans/PhpProject4/README.md

 Online appointment system with the key features listed below:

 ### For patients:
-- Register as an patient account
+- Register as an patient account\
-- Booking an appointment
+- Booking an appointment\
-- Cancelling an appointment
+- Cancelling an appointment\
-- View booking status
+- View booking status\
-- See doctor availability
+- See doctor availability\

 ## For Manager:
-- Book appointment
+- Book appointment\
-- Update status of appointments
+- Update status of appointments\
-- View appointment list
+- View appointment list\
-- Cancel bookings
+- Cancel bookings\

 ## For HCP:
 - Make appointments
-- Create invoices
+- Create invoices\
-- Add new products  to the supplent stock
+- Add new products  to the supplent stock\
-- MIS reports
+- MIS reports\

 ## For Genreal Administrative person (GA)
-- Make appointments
+- Make appointments\
-- Create invoices
+- Create invoices\
-- Add products to the supplement stocks
+- Add products to the supplement stocks\

 ## Technologies used:
-- HTML\n
+- HTML\
-- CSS3\n
+- CSS3\
-- PHP\n
+- PHP\
-- JavaScript\n
+- JavaScript\
-- AJAX\n
+- AJAX\
-- SQL\n
+- SQL\
-- jQuery\n
+- jQuery\

 ## Software Requirement:
-- PHP server like (XAMPP, WAMP) etc.\n
+- PHP server like (XAMPP, WAMP) etc.\
-- MySQL, phpMyAdmin for database \n
+- MySQL, phpMyAdmin for database \
-- Web Browser supporting HTML: Google Chrome(recommended), Firefox, Edge etc \n
+- Web Browser supporting HTML: Google Chrome(recommended), Firefox, Edge etc \

 ## Step-wise instructions:
-1.- Open the PhpProject4.zip file in the zip folder.
+1. Open the PhpProject4.zip file in the zip folder.
-2.- Import it to wamp/xampp folder (Note: Username for phpMyAdmin is 'root'; password is 'ICT2613evaTeRry') 3.- The opening file for the website is index.php file.
+2. Import it to wamp/xampp folder (Note: Username for phpMyAdmin is 'root'; password is 'ICT2613evaTeRry')
+3. The opening file for the website is index.php file.
-4.- General Administrator and Manager login can be done through the same page.
+4. General Administrator and Manager login can be done through the same page.
 Login credentails are specified under Users of the System heading above.
-5.- Patient sign up opptions are also available at the index.php page.
+5. Patient sign up opptions are also available at the index.php page.
-6.- Log out will directly redirect the user to the index.php page.
+6. Log out will directly redirect the user to the index.php page.